AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Methodology

-In progression generation mode, the loss term $\mathcal{L}_{CE}$ ensures that the changes induced in $\hat{x}_{f}$ by the latent shift $z^{'}$ allow $\mathcal{R}$ to regress attributes $(v_d^{'}, v_a^{'})$, and enforce consistency with the input attributes $(v_d, v_a)$, ensuring that the latent shift estimated by $\mathcal{A}$ is optimized toward generating meaningful follow-up images.
-This drives convergence of the consistency module and enforces a non-sparse latent shift $z^{'}$.
-While it supports unsupervised generation of progressive images, $\mathcal{L}_{MSE}$ supports meaningful reconstruction and identity preservation.
+In progression generation mode, the loss term $\mathcal{L}_{CE}$ ensures that $\mathcal{R}$ regress attributes $(v_d^{'}, v_a^{'})$, while extracting information from disease-specific regions of $x_b - \hat{x}_f$ and implicitly guiding $\mathcal{A}$ to generate required latent shift $z^{'}$.
+Thus, generation of meaningful changes (required direction and magnitude) in specific spatial locations of $\hat{x}_{f}$ will lead to convergence of $\mathcal{R}$ and reduce sparsity in $z^{'}$.
+While this supports unpaired training, $\mathcal{L}_{MSE}$ facilitates both meaningful reconstruction and identity preservation.
 The parameters $\lambda_2$ and $\lambda_3$ balance allowable transformations against these constraints.